 Each spring I spend umty-dollars and lots of time planting pretty flowers in containers only to have them wilt and die as soon as I forget to water them.
 No matter how faithfully I start the season I always slip up and my flowers rarely make it longer than a month or two.

 We needed some color to compliment my DIY Horizontal Wood Slat Address Plaque I added onto the front of the garage a few weeks ago.
+They look great with the new Faux Garage Door Windows I added.
 This time I wasn’t about to grow something like this without some type of automatic watering system in place.
 This self watering planter solution works for a container garden a planter or even a series of planted pots.

 How To Make A DIY Self Watering Planter